Global search

 3. class actions are supervised and monitored by the Court.
 Importantly, if any proposed settlement is reached in the Brambles Class Action, it will be scrutinised by, and require the approval of, the Court.

 The Applicant in a class action does not need to seek the consent of group members to commence a class action on their behalf or to identify a specific group member.
 However, group members can cease to be group members by “opting out” of the class action.
+The deadline for “opting out” of the Brambles Class Action expired on 14 October 2021.

 The class action is being run on a no win - no pay basis, with all costs fully underwritten by Omni Bridgeway and Harbour.
 You will not become liable for any legal costs simply by remaining a group member or by registering your claim.
 You will not be required to pay any upfront or out-of-pocket costs in relation to the class action as it progresses in relation to common issues.